-Ongoing research projects and manuscripts
+Ongoing and recently completed research projects

-SNSF Ambizione Project, No PZ00P1\_174067, 2018 — 2022.
+2) The divided people: polarization of political attitudes in Europe.
+SNSF Ambizione Project, No PZ00P1\_174067, 2018 — 2021.

-(SNSF-Project “Hard choices.
-Preferences, trade-offs and reform opportunities in multidimensional welfare politics“, with Silja Häusermann (PI), Thomas Kurer and Michael Pinggera, Collaborator, Operative Leader 1st wave of survey, 2015-)
+3) Hard choices.
+Preferences, trade-offs and reform opportunities in multidimensional welfare politics, SNSF-Project, with Silja Häusermann (PI), Thomas Kurer and Michael Pinggera, Collaborator, Operative Leader 1st wave of survey, 2015 — 2018.

 4) Crisis of democracy?
 Party politics and representation in times of austerity, SNSF-Project, with Silja Häusermann, Postdoc, 2014 — 2017.